iu-parfunc/ecoop24-marmoset-artifact/README.md

 The statistics for greedy and solver are given by file names appended with Greedy and Solver respectively.

-TODOs:
+TODOs (In order of priority):

 - [x] Write the script for Ghc.
-- [ ] Remove all dbgPrint statements in the compiler.
-- [ ] Presentation of numbers that the script outputs can be improved but only if time permits.
 - [ ] TODO: the number for manyFuns.hs needs special handling since it runs multiple experiments in the pipeline.
 - [ ] If there is time, merge the figure generation scripts for compile time and ghc to the above to generate figures automatically.
+- [ ] Presentation of numbers that the script outputs can be improved but only if time permits.
+- [ ] Remove all dbgPrint statements in the compiler.
+(Low priority)